 Drawing from how we have defined philosophy above, we can safely understand what African philosophy is.
-As we have different definitions of philosophy, do we have SO of different definitions African philosophy, depending on the school of thought one decides to align with.
+As we have different definitions of philosophy, so do we have different definitions of African philosophy, depending on the school of thought one decides to align with.
 Many African philosophers like Wiredu, Bodunrin, Mbiti, Hountondji, Nwala, Oladipo, and so on, have described African philosophy from their different perspectives and schools of thought.
-J.S Mbiti (1982, p2) describes African philosophy as the "understanding. attitude of mind, logic, perception behind the manner in which the African people think, act or speak in different situations of life".
+J.S Mbiti (1982: 2) describes African philosophy as the "understanding, attitude of mind, logic, perception behind the manner in which the African people think, act or speak in different situations of life".
 Going by the above definition, it could be taken that African philosophy is the entire way of reason and life of the African.
-Mbiti (ibid) goes further to note that these attitudes and traditions have been handed down by the forefathers of the African, but modified specifically to suit the age and time it is being practiced.
-These include myths, rituals, ceremonies. morals, and general worldviews of the African.
-Azenabor (2004) has also noted that African philosophy must be situated within a socio- cultural paradigm.
+Mbiti (1982) goes further to note that these attitudes and traditions have been handed down by the forefathers of the African, but modified specifically to suit the age and time it is being practiced.
+These include myths, rituals, ceremonies, morals, and general worldviews of the African.
+Azenabor (2004) has also noted that African philosophy must be situated within a sociocultural paradigm.
 This means that the African environment influences the thinking and reason of the African.

-KwasiWiredu distinguishes three levels of African philosophy.
+Kwasi Wiredu (2004) distinguishes three levels of African philosophy.
 The first is the level in which African philosophers study the traditional background of a people.
 This is also called folk philosophy.
 That is, philosophy at the level of traditional folktales and myths.
-He refers to this philosophy as "bold without supportive assertions arguments" (Wiredu, p 47).
+He refers to this philosophy as "bold assertions without supportive arguments" (Wiredu 2004: 47).
 To Wiredu, this philosophy is the collective, rather than the individualized one.

-The second has to do with the thought of a class of in traditional individuals African (2004)societies.
-Ezenabor cites Wiredu as having described this class as those who have not been influenced by modern intellectual enterprise, but still be capable of critical reflections which are different from folk ideas of the people.
-Here, Wiredu contends that the thought of individual indigenous African people deserve critical attention from contemporary African philosophers (ibid, p 13).
+The second has to do with the thought of a class of individuals in traditional African societies.
+Ezenabor (2004: 13) cites Wiredu as having described this class as those who have not been influenced by modern intellectual enterprise, but can still be capable of critical reflections which are different from folk ideas of the people.
+Here, Wiredu contends that the thought of individual indigenous African people deserve critical attention from contemporary African philosophers.

 Wiredu describes the third level as the level of contemporary African philosophy.
-They will be done by contemporary African philosophers (Wiredu, 1980, p 37).
-He describes this as the philosophy of the contemporary Africans, using the instruments of the modern world to tackle philosophy (ibid, p 37).
+They will be done by contemporary African philosophers (Wiredu, 1980: 37).
+He describes this as the philosophy of the contemporary Africans, using the instruments of the modern world to tackle philosophy (Wiredu 1980: 37).
 According to him, this level of philosophy is still developing, and should be the yardstick with which African philosophy should be measured.

-But it is our contention that every philosophy emanates from non-philosophy.
+But it is our contention that every philosophy emanates from nonphilosophy.
 It is from the traditional and environmental features of his time that Socrates started to philosophise during his time.
 No philosophy is entirely divorced from cultural and traditional hangover.
 No philosophy fell from the sky.
 Therefore, African philosophy is curiosity and wonder which is influenced by the African environment and its peculiarities.
 The quest to understand and systematically study the African reality by the Africans themselves and from the perspective of the African experience is what is known as African philosophy.
 African philosophy in its academic sense has acted as a launch pad for Africa in global affairs.
 This is because the study of African philosophy in universities around the world has given the African continent a pride of place among the comity of nations of the world.
-It has gone a long way in correcting the prejudices harboured against Africa and the ability of her peoples to embark on any form of critical reasoning by the rest of the world.
+It has gone a long way in correcting the prejudices harboured against Africa and the ability ofher peoples to embark on any form of critical reasoning by the rest of the world.

-3.1.2 Geography of African Philosophy
+1.3.2 Geography of African Philosophy